 - Critical Activities: Not all activities can start and finish at the same time.
 Activities on critical path are critical activities.
 Hence schedule network analysis indicates exactly which activities need maximum attention of project team.

-- Schedule flexibility: Schedule network analysis also indicates permissible delay in activities not on critical path.
+- Schedule flexibility: It is permissible delay in activities that are not on critical path.
 It uses mathematical calculations to establish early start, early finish, late start, and late finish of each activity.

-- Schedule Model: The output of project network analysis is the schedule model.
-It helps to conduct risk and scenario analysis of project schedule.
+- Schedule Model: It is the output of analysis process.
+The schedule model helps to conduct risk and scenario analysis of project schedule.

 - Schedule Analysis: The schedule model allows further analysis like What-if analysis, scenario analysis and schedule compression techniques.